RunestoneInteractive/httlads/_sources/preface.rst

-As we were planning to teach a course in data analytics, a course which is cross listed in computer science and business at our institution, we found it quite challenging to identify a book that had appropriate content for this type of interdisciplinary study.
+As we were planning to teach a course in data analytics, a course which is cross listed in computer science and business at our institution, we found it quite challenging to identify a book that had appropriate content for this type of interdisciplinary course.
 We were so very excited to find this open source book due to the clear focus on the data.
-The ability of others to contribute to and improve the text creates a synergistic benefit for students, professors, instructors and others who find this book useful.
 We both believe that curiosity is exactly what drives data science and data analytics.
 When we encounter a set of data, it leads us to ask provocative questions that can often be answered by the data techniques covered in this book.